For consumers For business

 Our editors curate highly rated brands that are first assessed by our rigorous ratings system.
 Buying through our links may earn us a commission—supporting the work we do.
 Learn more.

-Puma was officially founded in Germany in 1948, but the story starts a little bit before that.
-In the 1920s, brothers Rudolf and Adolf Dassler founded “Gebrüder Dassler Schuhfabrik” (Dassler Brothers Shoe Factory) in their hometown Herzogenaurach, Germany.
-The two brothers fell out and went their separate ways: Adolf created Adidas, and Rudolf launched Puma (mind-blowing, right?).
+In the 1920s, brothers Rudolf and Adolf Dassler founded “Gebrüder Dassler Schuhfabrik” (Dassler Brothers Shoe Factory) in their hometown of Herzogenaurach, Germany.
+The two brothers fell out and went their separate ways: Adolf created Adidas, and Rudolf launched Puma.

 Environmental impact

-We rate Puma’s environmental impact “It’s a Start”.
-Puma uses some eco-friendly materials, including recycled materials.
+Puma uses some lower-impact materials, including recycled materials.
 It has also set a science-based target to reduce greenhouse gas emissions generated from its operations and supply chain, and it is on track to meet its target.
-However, while Puma has also set a deadline to eliminate hazardous chemicals by 2025, the progress is unclear.
-Plus, there is no evidence it minimises textile waste when manufacturing its products.
+It supports industry organisations that work to address the impacts of microplastics, has published a biodiversity protection policy that applies to its entire supply chain and has set a target to eliminate hazardous chemicals from manufacturing, which the brand claims is on track.

 Labour conditions